gbroques/gerrymandering/README.md

 # Gerrymandering

-A python program that explores a 5x5 redistring scheme with respect to geography.
+A python program that explores 5 by 5 redistricting schemes with respect to geography.

 Consider the following set of 25 voters: